Suvixx/SW_Project/README.md

 # SW_Project
-This repository will have all the files related to the software engineering project
+This repository will have all the files related to the WASP AS software engineering project We wrote entire code using R programming language.
+The Packages we used are following:
+* e1071
+* caret
+* utils